 Section 3.
 The Council operates the Accrediting Commission for Community and Precollegiate Arts Schools (ACCPAS) to review institutions and programs that offer arts study for children, youth, and adults not associated with postsecondary degrees or credentials.
 Normally, these institutions offer programs in more than one arts discipline.
 ACCPAS accredits schools but is not a membership organization.
 The Council establishes the standards used by ACCPAS consistent with standards for non-degree-granting institutions approved by the NASAD membership and by the other member associations for their respective disciplines.
-The Council also appoints the voting members of ACCPAS.
+The Council also appoints the Chair and public member of ACCPAS, and ratifies the voting member appointments to ACCPAS made by the Presidents of member associations.

 Section 4.
 The Council convenes, operates, and oversees the work of a Commission on Creative Multidisciplinary Convergence (CMC Commission).
 This Commission has an analytical and advisory role and no accreditation-granting authority.
-It responds to requests for analyses, information, and advice from the
+It responds to requests for analyses, information, and advice from the CAAA Trustees.

-CAAA Trustees.
 It includes at least one member from among the institutional members of NASAD with expertise in art and design and at least one member from each of the other three CAAA member organizations.
 Through the National Office for Arts Accreditation, NASAD and its members and accrediting commission, other member associations of CAAA and their members and accrediting commissions, and higher education and other constituencies have access to the CMC Commission's work and advice.